BBQ Chicken In A Foil Bag.

 I now had choices.

-My mother always cooked our meals and she never bought convenient pre-packaged foods.
+My mother always cooked our meals and she never bought any convenient pre-packaged foods.
 Our menu was basically the same week in and week out.
 Our dinner staples would consist of my mother’s homemade meatloaf, pork chops with rice, baked macaroni and cheese, chile and chicken legs with Shake n’ Bake.
-There were a few other items including my least two favorites of all time, creamed salmon with green peas on toast and tuna casserole.
+There were a few other items including my least two favorites, creamed salmon with green peas on toast and tuna noodle casserole.
 I didn’t really like either of those two fishy meals, but I always ate them since it was either that or go hungry.
-Unlike today, canned salmon and tuna must have been really cheap back then because we sure seemed to eat an awful lot of it.
+Canned salmon and tuna must have been really cheap back then because we sure seemed to eat an awful lot of it.

-Oh and how could I forget our regular K-Tel Patty Stacker hamburgers.
-I loved those.
-My mother made a lot of homemade soups and the Kraft boxed pizza kits were also popular in our house.
-We made our own crust from the bagged flour/yeast mixture included in the box.
-After spreading out the canned pizza sauce we would add our own toppings.
-I never remember ever having a pizza delivered while living in the Jungle.
+And how could I ever forget our regular homemade broiled K-Tel Patty Stacker hamburgers.
+I always loved those.
+My mother also made a lot of homemade soups and the Kraft boxed pizza kits were pretty popular in our house.
+We would make our own crust from the bagged flour/yeast mixture included in the box.
+After spreading out the spicy canned pizza sauce we added our own toppings.
+I never remember ever having a pizzeria pizza delivered while living in the Jungle.

-I loved the banana bread and the peanut butter cookies my mother would always bake.
-We always had Jell-O in our fridge for our desert.
+I enjoyed the banana bread and peanut butter cookies my mother would always bake.
+There was always Jell-O in our fridge for our desert.
 My mother was always buying those little frozen Sau-Sea shrimp cocktails when they were on special.
-They were sold in packages of three in little glass containers.
-She would always save the glass containers and use them for our Jell-O. We easily had well over a dozen of them in our cupboard.
-If we were not eating plain Jell-O, we were eating Jell-O with fruit cocktail mixed in.
-On some special occasions, we would have Jell-O mixed with powder milk crystals then whipped up with the electric beater.
-I always called that desert Jungle mousse and it actually was pretty good.
+They were sold in packages of three in little glass jars.
+She would always save the glass jars and use them for our Jell-O. We easily had well over a dozen of them always in our cupboard.
+If we were not eating just plain Jell-O, we were eating Jell-O with fruit cocktail mixed in.
+On special occasions we would have Jell-O mixed with powder milk crystals then whipped up with the electric beater.
+I called that desert our Jungle mousse and it actually was pretty good.

 Grocery shopping was always a painful experience for me.

-One day I am in the store at one of my usual spots while my mother shopped; the self-serve bar-b-que chicken rotisserie.
-Sometimes, I would watch the live lobsters in the tiny freshwater tank by the meat counter.
+On one of our shopping trips I was in the store at one of my usual spots while my mother shopped; the self-serve bar-b-que chicken rotisserie.
+Sometimes I would watch the live lobsters in the tiny freshwater tank by the meat counter.
 You could smell those bar-b-que chickens throughout the whole store.

 I think the smell is what always drew me over to them.

 I had never experienced the sheer joy of taking one of the chickens off the rack and putting it inside a foil bag.
-I had never experienced the sheer joy of eating one of those chickens right out of the foil bag.
+I had never experienced the sheer joy of eating one of those chickens right from the foil bag.
 My mother always said they were too expensive.
-Oh, how I dreamed of devouring one of those chickens.
+Oh, how I would dream of devouring one of those chickens.
 I would devour it exactly like Wile E. Coyote dreamt of devouring the Roadrunner on the weekly cartoon show.
-But just like the Coyote, I would forever be licking my chops wondering what might have been.
+But just like the Coyote I would forever be licking my chops wondering what might have been.

 On this day an elderly lady tapped me on the shoulder; she asked me if my mother was in the store.
 After replying that she was the lady asked me to take her to my mother.
 My mother was over in the frozen food aisle and the lady followed right behind me.